Guide to Choosing a Hardwood Floor

 Understand where you can and can’t install hardwood.

-Hardwood is a beautiful choice for most areas of the home, particularly living and dining rooms, family rooms, bedrooms, hallways and entryways.
+Hardwood flooring is a beautiful choice for most areas of the home, particularly living and dining rooms, family rooms, bedrooms, hallways and entryways.
 People love hardwood in kitchens, too, and it looks especially great in open floor plans where rooms flow together.
 (Just be sure to dry up any spills quickly!)

-With one exception (our Hydropel waterproof hardwood flooring), we don’t recommend installing hardwood collections in bathrooms or laundry rooms because of the potential for pooling water and humidity.
+With one exception (our Hydropel waterproof hardwood flooring), we don’t recommend installing hardwood flooring collections in bathrooms or laundry rooms because of the potential for pooling water and humidity.
 And only engineered hardwood should be used for basement installations.

 Consider the factors that affect durability (and what level of durability you need).

 Even the toughest hardwood floors can be subject to scuffs and scratches if you’re not careful.
 If you have a high-traffic home with kids and/or pets you’ll want to look out for flooring styles with greater durability.
 These are some different factors that can affect how resistant to scratches, dents and water your flooring is.